James-Williams/clj-git/README.md

 Run all UNIT and INTEGRATION tests: `lein test`

 ISSUE: Integration tests currently rely on the projects own Git repository as a text fixture.
+This has resulted in the following issues:

+   * REPRODUCIBILITY
+      * Tests reply on the exact history and state of the current project's Git reposity.
+Any changes will break a large number of tests.
+   * INDEPENDANCE
+      * Since tests rely on the project's own reposity, and there is only one of these per checkout, the tests must be run sequentialy and with a checkout that is in a good state.
+   * STABILITY
+      * The tests are sensitive to the state of the project's repository.
+This can lead to false test failures caused by incompatable repository states.
+These bad states be caused either by other (broken) tests, or by changes made when developing the project.

-This has resulted in issues with test reproducibility, independance and stability.
-Going forwards, existing tests will be ported to use a seperate Git repository sandbox.
+Going forwards, existing tests will be ported to use a sandboxed Git repository.

 ## License